Aren’t all accountants pretty much the same?

 Is there a difference between a bookkeeper and an accountant?

 An accountant is a financial professional who spends as long as six years in school to earn their credentials.
 You can become a certified bookkeeper in three months.
 CPA’s will sometimes subcontract specific tasks to bookkeepers so that they can monitor the financial health of the client from a higher and more rounded perspective.

 How do I know I’ve hired the right accountant?

 Choosing the right accountant is important.
 After all, they are helping you build your financial future.
 Asking yourself the right questions will help you determine if you’ve made the right choice:

-- Do you know anyone who can refer an accountant?
+- Do you know anyone who uses them?

 - Is the accountant certified and licensed?

 Not all people who claim to be accountants are licenced and certified.
 Be sure!

 Trust is essential as is the ability to speak to your accountant about some personal or even private matters.
 Are they able to explain things so that you understand?